flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 VAULT_ROLE=openservicemesh
 ```

-When running OSM on your local workstation, use the following `osm install` set options:
+When running osm-edge on your local workstation, use the following `osm install` set options:

 ```
 --set osm.certificateProvider.kind="vault"